ahmetugsuz/WEB-Scraper/README.md

 This will install the required packages only within the virtual environment, keeping your system's Python installation clean.

 ### Running

-Once installed, navigate to the root directory:

-    cd HTML-Reader

 #### Statistics of the NBA players